sivakumar-kailasam/cli-guides/content/addons.md

 5. In the Ember app's `package.json`, add an entry for your addon, like `"addon-name": "*"`.
 The `*` means that it will include all version numbers of our addon.
 6. Run `yarn install` or `npm install`
 7. Add a reference to your addon somewhere in an app template, like `{{addon-name buttonLabel="Register"}}`
-8. Run a local server with `ember server`
+8. Run a local server with `ember serve`

 We should now see our addon in action!

 **Having problems?**
 Check to make sure that your `package.json` is valid, looking for missing commas or trailing commas.
-"Template precompiler" errors mean that we forgot Step One. `404 not found` means we forgot to `yarm` or `npm install`.
+"Template precompiler" errors mean that we forgot Step One. `404 not found` means we forgot to `yarn` or `npm install`.
 Other errors are likely due to file naming problems.
 For example, trying to rename an addon or component after it has been created is prone to mistakes.
 And of course, we need to make sure we saved all the files that we changed along the way.
 The author of this guide did not make every single mistake in this list while writing it.
 They learned the hard way not to rename files a long time ago, therefore they made every mistake but that one ;)

-## Documenting your addon

-## Writing a simple addon from scratch
+### Block form component template

+### Adding JavaScript functionality

+### Including stylesheets

+### Providing multiple components in one addon

 ## Writing an npm package wrapper

-## Creating an in-repo addon
+## Documenting addons

 ## Testing an addon

-## Including assets

 ## Advanced addon configuration